 Not surprisingly, the law is a little more stringent when it comes to children under the age of 18 who are unaccompanied by either of their parents or guardians.
 The requirements are: a valid passport; an unabridged birth certificate (or equivalent); a valid visa (if required); a parental consent affidavit from both parents; parents contact details; a letter from the person receiving the child in South Africa with contact details and the address where the child will be staying; and a copy of the identification document of the person receiving the child in South Africa.

 For further permutations regarding the unavailability of both parent’s consent and more information, please see the official summary PDF by the South African Department of Home Affairs here.

-We urge all our clients to please take note of these new regulations which come into effect as of 1 October 2014 and to have all the necessary documents with them on entering South Africa.
+We urge all our clients to please take note of these new regulations which come into effect as of 1 June 2015 and to have all the necessary documents with them on entering South Africa.
 We would hate for you to have the start of your holiday spoilt by missing paperwork!